Free shipping on orders over $1500

 What is texture?

-How is texture formed?
+How are textures formed?

-1. The Secret of Yarn
+1. The Secrets of Yarn

-The story of carpet begins with yarn~
+The story of carpets begins with yarn~

-2. The language of weaving
+2. The Language of Weaving

-The weaving method creates different texture expressions.
+The weaving method creates different textures and expressions.

-3. Dyed Soul
+3. The Dyed Soul

 4. Post-processing carving